coleam00/mcp-mem0/README.md

 ## Configuration

+### Dual Provider Setup

+This server now supports dual provider configuration for enhanced reliability.
+Both providers use the same model and embedding configurations to ensure consistency.

 The following environment variables can be configured in your `.env` file:

 | Variable | Description | Example |